Boat Registration and Licenses in IdahoPage Overview

 Return the renewal application along with your fee payment to the address listed on the form.

-You can renew at either of the following agencies:
+You can renew your ID boat registration at either of the following agencies:

 - Motor vehicle offices.

-Bring in your renewal form and some sort of identification.
+Be sure to bring in your renewal form and identification.

 Replace Lost Registration